STEP 1: WHAT GOES IN, AND WHAT TO KEEP IT IN

 STEP 2: WHAT STAYS OUT

-There ARE ways to trench these, but not at Level 1.
+There ARE ways to trench these, but not at Level zero.
 That story is for another time.
 For now, leave them out, as they’ll attract pests to scratch around after you.

-Fruit stickers last forever and will be colourful and intact for years to come.
-Envelope windows used to be made of true cellophane.
+Fruit stickers last forever and will be colourful and intact for years to come. 😑Envelope windows used to be made of true cellophane.
 Not anymore.
 Keep them out too.
 Packing tape on the bottom of boxes is sometimes missed, and these days very glossy packaging print can often actually be vinyl wrap, not ink.
 Grrr.
+Oh, and one last-minute addition – teabags.
+Most these days contain plastic fibre 😭 so they are a no-no. If you are an avid tea-drinker, please consider switching to leaves 🙏

 STEP 3: OUT IN THE YARD